New research on Shadow Banking and Special Purpose Entities published

 The Central Bank of Ireland has today published a suite of research on the shadow banking sector in Ireland and the role of Special Purpose Entities (SPE).

-An Economic Letter by Brian Golden and Patrick Hughes – Shining a Light on Special Purpose Entities in Ireland – provides a broad overview of the sector, with detail on interconnectedness to other financial entities, common business models, taxation and an assessment of the impact on the Irish economy.
+An Economic Letter by Brian Golden and Patrick Hughes – Shining a Light on Special Purpose Entities in Ireland (PDF 1.03MB) – provides a broad overview of the sector, with detail on interconnectedness to other financial entities, common business models, taxation and an assessment of the impact on the Irish economy.

 The key findings are: